fancompute/fdfdpy/README.md

 ### Setting a new permittivity

-If you want to change the permittivity distribution, you may run
+If you want to change the permittivity distribution, reassigning `eps_r`

-	simulation.reset_eps(new_eps)
+	simulation.eps_r = eps_new

-And this will reconstruct the system matrix and store it in `FDFD`.
-Note that `simulation.setup_modes()` should also be called if the permittivity changed within the plane of any of the modal sources.
+will automatically solve for a new system matrix with the new permittivity distribution.
+Note that `simulation.setup_modes()` should also be called if the permittivity changed within the plane of any of the modal sources. <- I'll make this happen automatically later -T

 ### Plotting